Pauan/rust-signals/README.md

 So if `my_vec` has the values `[1, 2, 3, 4, 5]` then `mapped` has the values `[2, 3, 4, 5, 6]`

 This is a ***very*** efficient method: it is guaranteed constant time, regardless of how big the input `SignalVec` is.
-The only exception is when the input `SignalVec` notifies with `VecChange::Replace`, in which case `map` is linear time.
+The only exception is when the input `SignalVec` notifies with `VecDiff::Replace`, in which case `map` is linear time.

 ----